request an appointment online.

 Like all surgeries, skull base tumor surgery is most successful when it is done by a surgeon with a great deal of experience in the procedure.

 MD Anderson’s renowned skull base tumor surgeons work in multi-specialty teams.
 They perform hundreds of skull base tumor surgeries each year, using the most-advanced techniques.
+They are able to select the surgical approach that is best tailored to each individual patient.

 The main types of skull base tumor surgery are: